 10. Your credit score dropped

 Many states (like Florida) allow insurers to use your credit score to help determine your rates.
 The better your credit is, the lower your premiums will be.
 If your credit rating drops, your insurance premium may go up.
 The good news is that you can raise your score by paying your bills on time and reducing your credit card balance (aim for 30 percent utilization!).

 All dogs are good dogs, but some are restricted breeds.
 If you have a German shepherd, for example, your rates may increase to cover potential bite claims, and those aren’t cheap.
-Overall, home insurance companies paid nearly $900 million in dog bite claims in 2021.
+Overall, home insurance companies paid over $1 billion in dog bite claims in 2022.